 Creamy Maple Balsamic Dressing

-- Combine all ingredients in a bowl and whisk together until smooth.
-Alternatively, add all ingredients to a jar and shake vigorously until combined.
+- Combine all ingredients in a bowl or mason jar and whisk (or shake) together until smooth.

 - Serving suggestion: serve on a simple salad of mixed greens, halved cherry tomatoes, and fresh mozzarella.